iimsoftco/namlingengine/README.md

 Place a script.namx file inside the assets/ folder of your project.

 The engine will load and run the script each frame, updating the controlled object's position accordingly.

-Modify speed to adjust movement speed.

-Use conditional statements to react to key presses.